shaw8wit/bookies/readme.md

 # The Bookies

 A place to buy, rent and avail various offers on books.
+Special priveledges for admin and library card holder.

 ## Getting Started

-+ Clone the repo locally
++ Clone or extract the repo locally
 + Install entity framework if not done so already
-+ Delete and Add `App_Data` to root directory of the repo if facing
-+ `enable-migrations` if entity framework is not enabled
++ `enable-migrations` from package manager console if migrations are not enabled
-+ Run migrations with `update-database`
++ Run migrations and update database with `update-database`
 + Build and run the project using `Ctrl + F5`
++ In case of database error Delete and Add `App_Data` to root directory of the repo and update database

 ## Specifications